sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Objective
 ---------
-Stock forecasting helps production units to get an idea about raw material, pricing of goods, improvement in supply-chain management and proper control of sales.
+Stock forecasting helps production units to get an idea about raw material, pricing of goods, improvement in supply, chain management and proper control of sales.

 Dataset
 --------